Airport security and your luggage

 - Gels (including hair and shower gels)

-You may still pack liquids in luggage that you check in, the new restrictions only apply to hand luggage.
+You may still pack liquids in luggage that you check in; these restrictions only apply to hand luggage.
 You can also carry any medicines and dietary requirements (including baby foods and baby milk) for use during the trip in your hand luggage.
 However, you may be asked for proof of authenticity.

-You may also buy liquids (such as drinks and perfumes) either in an EU shop beyond the point where you show your boarding pass or on board an aircraft operated by an EU airline.
+You may also buy liquids (such as drinks and perfumes) either in an EU shop beyond the point where you show your boarding pass or on board a plane operated by an EU airline.
 If these items are sold in a special sealed bag - don't open the bag before you are screened, as the contents may be confiscated at the checkpoint.
-The European Commission have produced these Frequently Asked Questions on the carriage of liquids as hand luggage.
+The European Commission has produced these Frequently Asked Questions on the carriage of liquids as hand luggage.